 The psychiatry clerkship is designed to provide students with basic skills in diagnosis and treatment applicable to patients across all specialties, particularly those in primary care practices.
-Students are assigned to a variety of in-patient and out-patient experiences.
-In addition, the approach to patient care in a chemical dependency program is observed by all students for two half-days during each block.
-Each student has an opportunity to observe at least four applications of electroconvulsive therapy (ECT).
-Attendance is expected at the weekly psychiatry grand rounds presentations and at the three weekly teaching seminars, which address a variety of general psychiatric topics.
+There are a variety of local and regional sites in which the students are assigned for their clinical experience.
+In addition, the approach to patient care in a chemical dependency program is observed by all students for two days during each block.
+Each student will also have an outpatient psychiatric experience.
+Attendance is expected at the weekly didactics and grand rounds which are scheduled on Fridays.

 Goals and Objectives

 By the end of the clerkship, the student will

 - be able to demonstrate the ability to obtain a complete psychiatric history, recognize relevant physical findings, and perform a complete mental status examination.

 - be able to identify psychopathology, formulate accurate differential and working diagnoses, and develop appropriate assessment and treatment plans for psychiatric patients.

 - conduct an interview in a manner that facilitates information gathering and formation of a therapeutic alliance.

 - use laboratory testing, imaging tests, psychological tests, and consultation to assist in the diagnosis of persons with neuropsychiatric symptoms.